CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

 .. dropdown:: Testing Room

    The suite houses a private side room for scan-related testing and tasks.
 Each group is allowed 30 minutes of access to this room with any paid scan, at no additional charge, directly before or after that scan.
-The testing room must be reserved on SIStat when you book your scan.
+The testing room must be reserved on the `SIStat reservation system <https://sistat.ucla.edu/ccnsas/login.asp>`_, where you book your scan.

    The testing room is reserved for activities immediately before or after a scan and is not available for general use when unreserved.